 Although our firm’s track record is among the best in the field of international arbitration, our legal fees tend to be 1/3 the legal fees of the large corporate firms we routinely face (and where our lawyers previously practiced law), since we cap our legal fees for each phase of a dispute and write off all work we do not consider to have been particularly efficient or valuable for our clients.
 The overall cost of arbitration itself can be significantly reduced, often by half, for our clients.
 Please feel free to request a cost proposal, if you would like to learn about Aceris Law’s reasonable rates for a given case.

-We can offer excellent value because our firm is modern, highly-experienced in international arbitration, makes use of the latest technology, maintains a reasonable cost structure, and we always enjoy a good fight and do not bill for the extra time that is required in order to obtain a positive outcome for our clients.
+We can offer unbeatable value because we only hire the best, brightest and most energetic lawyers, we are highly experienced in international arbitration, we make use of the latest technology, we refuse to overcharge clients, we maintain a reasonable cost structure, and we always love a good fight and will not bill for the extra time that is required in order to obtain a positive outcome for each client we represent.

 We also know that our legal services will meet or surpass our clients’ demands of quality and performance.
 Thus, unlike any other law firm of which we are aware, if a client is not entirely convinced that it is receiving the best legal representation available over a three-month trial period, Aceris Law guarantees in its standard letter of engagement to reimburse all legal fees that were paid.

 - We do not charge to discuss potential matters.

 - We charge a modest, flat fee for the drafting of legal memoranda.